Chanwoost/Chanwoost.github.io/_pages/cv.md

 <b>[Generalized Tensor Decomposition with Features on Multiple Modes](https://chanwoost.github.io/publications/Tregress)</b> <br>
 Jiaxin Hu, <b>Chanwoo Lee</b>, and Miaoyan Wang.
 <i> Journal of Computational and Graphical Statistics (JCGS),</i> 2021.<br>
-(This work wins Best Student Paper Award from the Statistical Computing and Graphics Section of American Statistical Association (ASA), 2021)<br>
+* This work wins Best Student Paper Award from the Statistical Computing and Graphics Section of American Statistical Association (ASA), 2021).
-(Part of the work is accepted into NeurIPS 2020 Workshop on Machine Learning and the Physical Sciences)
+* Part of the work is accepted into NeurIPS 2020 Workshop on Machine Learning and the Physical Sciences.

 <b>[Tensor denoising and completion based on ordinal observations](https://chanwoost.github.io/publications/ordinalT)</b> <br>